KALMUS-Color-Toolkit/KALMUS/README.md

 Natalie Kalmus (1882 - 1965), a Technicolor Director who oversaw the color palettes of nearly 300 Hollywood feature films.

+KALMUS utilizes the movie barcode as a visualization of the film's color.
+It has a modularized pipeline for the generation of barcodes using different measures of color and region of interest in each film frame.
+KALMUS provides both a low-level API and high-level command line and Graphic user interface for audience from all backgrounds to take advantage of its functionality.

-- What is a Color/Brightness Barcode: [KALMUS: tools for color analysis of films](paper/joss-paper.md)
+- What is a Movie Barcode: [KALMUS: tools for color analysis of films](paper/joss-paper.md)
 - How do I install the KALMUS: [KALMUS Installation Guide](https://kalmus-color-toolkit.github.io/KALMUS/install.html) and [KALMUS PyPI Homepage](https://pypi.org/project/kalmus/).
 - How do I contribute to the KALMUS: [KALMUS Contribution Guidelines](CODE_OF_CONDUCT.md)